 "A few tutors will continue to take students on an individual basis in 2021 – these will not be advertised generally but you may hear about them locally.
 We are considering the possibility of re-launching the course in 2022 in a different form and any developments will be reported to the BSBI and posted on this page.

 "Thanks to all of our tutors for their fantastic support during the last 8 years, and wishing our former students much happy botanising".

 For a career in ecology, the place to start is Manchester Metropolitan University, which runs the acclaimed biological recording programmes that the BSBI was influential in setting up 20 years ago.
 Courses include everything from day schools in identification to a Masters Degree in biological recording which is widely considered the top qualification in this field.
 Contact the Shrewsbury Office for details.

 Videos of many of our training webinars - most of which are free for everyone to view and enjoy - are uploaded afterwards to our BSBI YouTube channel.

 Other University courses

-Try also this Lifelong Learning page on the Linnean Society website for more UK natural history courses and this list of Plant Biology BSc and MSc courses (European and American, inc Britain & Ireland).
+Try also this Lifelong Learning page on the Linnean Society website for more UK natural history courses, including botany.

 Training & Education Committee runs Field Identification Skills Certificates, to test how good you really are at botany.
 For more information, turn to the FISC page.